BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 When the Internet gained wide popularity, every hospital tried to build a website that could inform patients about their services, facilities and providers.
-More functionality has since been added to hospital websites -- such as online bill pay, scheduling and personal health records -- and there is now interest in deploying hospital
+More functionality has since been added to hospital websites -- such as online bill pay, scheduling and personal health records -- and there is now interest in deploying hospital mobile applications to complement these websites.

 The following hospital mobile app features would be popular among patients: